-Guayusa ilex | Whole leaves & 30x extract | Wayusa, Aguayusa, Huayusa, Why-sa
+Guayusa ilex | Whole leaves & 30:1 extract | Wayusa, Aguayusa, Huayusa, Why-sa

-The I. guayusa has become predominately a cultivated tree, mostly in the regions of Ecuador, Peru and Colombia.
+The I. guayusa has become predominately a cultivated tree, mostly in the regions of Ecuador, Peru, and Colombia.
 Once the leaves have been harvested, they are hung out to dry where the robust earthy flavors develop.
-Traditionally the Quechua have boiled the leaves in water and drink this decoction for its stimulating effects, which are also considered to bring a clear focus and concentration that is not followed by the typical caffeine strong kick of coffee.
+Due to its antioxidant and caffeine content, the tea is valued for its stimulating effects, which also brings a clear focus and concentration without the typical caffeine strong kick of coffee.

 Guayusa Extract 30x Paste